ramakant777/xenonlinux/README.md

 Copy internsctl to the Chosen Directory:
 Assuming your internsctl script is named internsctl:

-bash
-Copy code to terminal
 sudo cp internsctl /usr/local/bin
 This command copies the internsctl script to /usr/local/bin and makes it available system-wide.

 Set Permissions:
 Ensure that the copied script has execute permissions:

-bash
-Copy code to terminal
 sudo chmod +x /usr/local/bin/internsctl
 This command grants execute permissions to all users.

 Verify Installation:
 Open a new terminal window and run:

-bash
-Copy code to terminal
 internsctl --version
 It should display the version of internsctl, indicating that the command is now available.

 (Optional) Remove Local Copies:
 If you had a local copy of internsctl in the directory where you were working, you can remove it to avoid confusion:

-bash
-Copy code to terminal
 rm internsctl
 Now, internsctl should be accessible as a built-in command system-wide.
 Users can use it from any directory without specifying the path.